Student-Chapter-2020/SCwebsite/content/post/sample.md

 Values: Leadership.
 ```

-Stundent Chapters are an international movement that share networking opportunities, lectures and courses for students of all levels in geophysics.
 Would you like to know more or get involved?
 Take a look at these websites.

 * [SEG](https://seg.org/Education/Student-Early-Career/Student-Chapters/Student-Chapter-Details)